wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 }
 ```

-This example outlines the basic structure and flow for the `create` method in an `AccountCreationPlugin`, ensuring a smooth integration with the Session Kit's account creation process.
+**Note**: If the `AccountCreationPlugin` requires user interaction during the account creation process, it can utilize the [UserInterface](/docs/session-kit/plugin-user-interface) instance provided in the `CreateAccountContext` to prompt the user.

 ### Object Structure